schnoddelbotz/cloud-vm-docker/README.md

 # one day, `cloud-vm-docker setup` should do, but for now ... rely on gcloud. could use docker image...
 make gcp_deploy

-# the above command will deploy TWO cloud functions, including PubSub Topic and subscription:
+# the above command will deploy one cloud function:
-# - one HTTP endpoint, intended for "dumb" curl clients to submit VM tasks (by writing PubSub message)
+# A HTTP endpoint, intended for submission of VM tasks and status/management requests
-# - one PubSub monitor, that will spin up VMs as requested in PubSub messages
 ```

 ## test-drive -- what works now?